rafatuita/dashboard_wiki/FAQ.md

 ###  During development I receive a lot of strange errors in the browser's console.
 What may be wrong?

 You probably need to update your npm dependencies.
-To do it run following commands from Dashboard's root directory:
+Run following commands from Dashboard's directory:

 ```
 $ rm -rf node_modules bower_components